xypeng97/xypeng97.github.io/_pages/about.md

 Research Interest
 ======
-My research primarily focuses on wearable robotics, mainly interested in the human-exoskeleton interaction, biomechanics and human factors.
+My research is centered on the ﬁeld of **wearable technologies** and **medical devices**, with a particular emphasis on the **human-robot interaction**, **biomechanics** and **human factors**.
+I am especially interested in understanding how individuals interact with and utilize wearable devices and medical technologies.
+My work aims to develop training paradigms that facilitate the learning and adaptation process for users, while also examining user behaviors to guide the design of intelligent, user-centric wearable systems.